-New pieces of art commissioned
+new pieces of art commissioned

-Early-career artists benefitted from incredible opportunities
+Early-career artists have benefitted from incredible opportunities

-Art works presented over 2 years
+Artworks presented over 2 years

 “I spent an intense eight days at Crickhowell installing my work, Mirrored, at Green Man Festival and I’m only now beginning to process it!
 Green Man is very different from a lot of music festivals.
 There’s a real focus on building a strong visual aesthetic and visual arts programme.”

-Green Man presented four large-scale visual artworks at the year’s 15th anniversary festival, including new commissions by Antonio Roberts, Calum McCutcheon and Lumen (Louise Beer, Melanie King and Rebecca Huxley), and a significant reconfiguration of a recent work by David Ogle.
+Green Man presented four large-scale visual artworks at this year’s 15th anniversary festival, including new commissions by Antonio Roberts, Calum McCutcheon and Lumen (Louise Beer, Melanie King and Rebecca Huxley), and a significant reconfiguration of a recent work by David Ogle.
 The programme built on the inaugural year of this pioneering visual arts programme in 2016 and saw its first commissioned artists come up through the 2016 research and development residency.
-The festival has commissioned four new art works to date, which is expected to rise to nine in 2018.
+The Festival has commissioned four new art works to date, which is expected to rise to nine in 2018.